fasiha/rosetta-euler/README.md

 end
 ~~~
 Again here I miss a “reduce from right but end early” function like Clojure has.
 Well, recursion.

+Oops—only when I looked at the (prime) `factor`s of the `result` did I realize that the question asked for palindrome products of two *three-digit* numbers.
+Luckily, the answer is the same.
+(I did a double-take because only one *prime* factor has three digits, but the product of two smaller ones yielded another tridigiter.)

 ## Unused code
 ~~~js